riptano/astra-portal-getting-started/astracliGettingStarted/README.md

     🔑 Enter token (starting with AstraCS...):
     ```

-You are all set.
+You're all set!
 The configuration (mainly your token) is stored in file `~/.astrarc`.

 ### 2b Your first commands
 - Display current version of the cli, validating setup is complete.